Hannibal046/Awesome-LLM/README.md

 - [ModelEditingPapers](https://github.com/zjunlp/ModelEditingPapers) - A paper & resource list on model editing for large language models.
 - [Awesome LLM Security](https://github.com/corca-ai/awesome-llm-security) - A curation of awesome tools, documents and projects about LLM Security.
 - [Awesome-Align-LLM-Human](https://github.com/GaryYufei/AlignLLMHumanSurvey) - A collection of papers and resources about aligning large language models (LLMs) with human.
+- [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - An awesome and curated list of best code-LLM for research.

 ## Other Useful Resources